 - Obstruction at skull base – Chiari malformation, achondroplasia, Dandy-Walker cysts, arachnoid cysts at foramen magnum.

 - Normal pressure hydrocephalus (NPH) – Chronic low-level hydrocephalus, triad of dementia, gait disturbance and urinary incontinence.
 Incomplete subarachnoid CSF occlusion, idiopathic or from previous SAH/meningitis.
 Clinical diagnosis with improvement after ventricular shunting.
-Diffuse ventriculomegaly esp temporal horns.
+Diffuse ventriculomegaly esp temporal horns, clustered superior sulci, dilated Sylvian fissures, superior bulging and thinning of the corpus callosum, distended anteroinferior recess 3rd ventricle.
 Rate of improvement with ventriculoperitoneal shunting is 50%.
-Predictors of good response include absent central atrophy/ischaemia, dominant gait apraxia, upward bowing of corpus callosum with flattened gyri and ballooned 3rd veintriclar recesses, increased CSF velocity, stroke volume >42mL through aqueduct, history of intracranial infection/bleeding (nonidiopathic NPH), positive In-111 scan.
+Predictors of good response include absent central atrophy/ischaemia, dominant gait apraxia, upward bowing of corpus callosum with flattened gyri and ballooned 3rd veintriclar recesses, increased CSF velocity, stroke volume >2 standard deviations through the aqueduct (values depend on scanner, coils, sequence), history of intracranial infection/bleeding (nonidiopathic NPH), positive In-111 scan.
 On radioisotope cisternography (Indium-111 DTPA via LP) normal studies show tracer over convexities after 24-48hrs with no ventricular reflux; NPH shows early entry into lateral ventricles with none at convexities at 24 and 48hrs.
-Stroke volume measured on phase-contrast MR; during systole blood entering fixed intracranial space pumps CSF out of lateral ventricles; expansion throught to cause shearing strains on white matter and Sx.
+Stroke volume measured on phase-contrast MR; during systole blood entering fixed intracranial space pumps CSF out of lateral ventricles; expansion thought to cause shearing strains on white matter and Sx.

 - External hydrocephalus (benign enlargement of the subarachnoid spaces in infants, benign extra-axial collections of infancy, extraventricular obstructive hydrocephalus, benign macrocephaly of infancy) – Neurologically intact 3-6/12 old with enlarging head circumference. ?Due to immaturity of arachnoid villi.
 Increased incidence in prematurity, history of IVH, some syndromes.
 Dilated CSF spaces mimicking chronic SDH esp frontal lobes and interhemispheric fissure, relatively normal ventricles.
 Usually regress by 3-4yo.

-- Pseudotumour cerebri (idiopathic benign intracranial hypertension, idiopathic intracranial hypertension) – From reduced arachnoid villi absorption, increased water content of brain or venous obstruction reducing drainage.
+- Benign intracranial hypertension (pseudotumour cerebri (idiopathic benign intracranial hypertension, idiopathic intracranial hypertension) – From reduced arachnoid villi absorption, increased water content of brain or venous obstruction reducing drainage.
 Usually obese, black, young to middle-aged, female.
 HA, CN6 palsy, papilloedema, visual field deficits.
 May be associated with pregnancy, endocrine abnormality, metastases, veno-occlusive disease.
 Raised CSF pressure on LP.
-Ventricles normal or small, increased subarachoid space, subtly high T2 of white matter, venous sinuses may be small, enlarged and tortuosity of optic nerve sheath, may have expanded empty sella.
+Ventricles normal or small, inferior displacement of floor 3rd ventricle, increased subarachoid space, subtly high T2 of white matter, venous sinuses small (esp narrowing at distal transverse sinus), enlarged and tortuosity of optic nerve sheath, flattening +/- oedema at optic disc, expanded empty sella.
 Tx repetitive LP drainage, CSF shunting, lumbar drain, diuretics.

 Nausea, vomiting, fever.
 30% of VP shunts in 1st year, 50% in 1st 6 yrs; infection in 10% of 1st year.
 Evaulate change in temporal horn and 3rd ventricle sizes.
 Causes include obstructed ventricular tip, valve malfunction, kinks in tubing, obstructed peritoneal/atrial tip, component disconnection.
 3rd ventriculostomy – hole between floor of 3rd ventricle and suprasellar cistern via fiberoptic endoscope or 3D-image guided; reduction in ventricular size over couple of weeks.